 Franchise Times Top 200

 The number of international locations operated or franchised by companies on the Franchise Times Top 200 grew by 10.3 percent in 2013.
 By comparison, domestic growth was just 1.3 percent.
 Let’s put it another way: The largest franchise systems added four locations in a foreign market for every unit they added stateside in 2013.

-The average franchise system now has 36.3 percent of its locations outside of the United States, nearly two full percentage points higher than 2012, when that number was 34.4 percent.
+The average large franchise system now has 36.3 percent of its locations outside of the United States, nearly two full percentage points higher than 2012, when that number was 34.4 percent.
 When we first published the ranking in 2000, that percentage was 27 percent.

-Companies on the ranking reported $590 billion in sales last year, up 4 percent from the year before, when they earned an adjusted $567 billion.
+Companies on the Top 200 ranking reported $590 billion in sales in 2013, up 4 percent from 2012, when they earned an adjusted $567 billion.

-That’s about the rate of retail sales growth.
+That’s inline with the rate of retail sales growth.
 Our rankings measure franchise performance based on total worldwide system sales.
 That gives systems credit for how much they sell, rather than simply how many units they build.
 On a unit basis, for example, McDonald’s would only be the third largest franchise after 7-Eleven and Subway.
 But the chain’s unit volumes, combined with that presence, make it a worldwide behemoth.

-Itchy for growth
+Private Equity: Itchy for growth

 Perhaps one reason for the increased international development is the growing ownership of franchises by private equity groups.
 These investment groups are itchy for growth and have to sell within a few years, putting pressure on the companies to add units.

 For the first time this year, we asked franchises submitting information whether they were owned by a private equity group.
-According to our survey, 71 of the companies on the Franchise Times Top 200 are owned by private equity.
+According to our survey, 71 of the 200 companies on the Franchise Times Top 200 are owned by private equity funds.
 That’s a sizable percentage, especially considering most of the rest are public companies.

 There was very little change among the top franchises.
 The top seven, McDonald’s, 7-Eleven, KFC, Subway, Burger King, Hertz and Ace Hardware remained unchanged this year.
 Circle K and Pizza Hut switched spots to No. 8 and No. 9, respectively, but there were no newcomers to either the Top 10 and the Top 25.